EDUCATION | APPOINTMENTS | PUBLICATIONS | EDITORIAL | TEACHING | PRESENTATIONS | SERVICE | HONORS & AWARDS

 ACADEMIC APPOINTMENTS

-Associate Professor of Rhetoric & Composition, Department of English and Comparative Literature, San José State University (2020-present)
+Associate Professor of Rhetoric & Writing, Department of English & Comparative Literature, San José State University (2020-2025)

-Assistant Professor of Rhetoric & Composition, Department of English and Comparative Literature, San José State University (2015-2020)
+Assistant Professor of Rhetoric & Writing, Department of English and Comparative Literature, San José State University (2015-2020)

 Assistant Professor of Rhetoric & Writing Studies, Department of English, University of North Texas (2011-2015)

-Core Faculty, UNT-NUML Partnership to Enhance English, Linguistics, Literature, and Teaching, University of North Texas (2012-2015)
+Core Faculty, UNT-NUML Partnership to Enhance English, Linguistics, Literature, & Teaching, University of North Texas (2012-2015)

 PUBLICATIONS

-Rhetoric and Guns.
-Edited by Lydia Wilkes, Nate Kreuter, and Ryan Skinnell (Utah State University Press, 2022)
+Rhetoric & Guns.
+Edited by Lydia Wilkes, Nate Kreuter, & Ryan Skinnell (Utah State University Press, 2022)

-Reinventing (with) Theory in Rhetoric and Writing Studies: Essays in Honor of Sharon Crowley.
-Edited by Andrea Alden, Kendall Gerdes, Judy Holiday, and Ryan Skinnell (Utah State University Press, 2019)
+Reinventing (with) Theory in Rhetoric & Writing Studies: Essays in Honor of Sharon Crowley.
+Edited by Andrea Alden, Kendall Gerdes, Judy Holiday, & Ryan Skinnell (Utah State University Press, 2019)

 Faking the News: What Rhetoric Can Teach Us About Donald J. Trump.
 Edited by Ryan Skinnell (Societas Books, 2018)

 Bureaucracy: A Love Story.
-Edited by Gabriel Cervantes, Dahlia Porter, Ryan Skinnell, and Kelly Wisecup (Aquiline Books, 2018)
+Edited by Gabriel Cervantes, Dahlia Porter, Ryan Skinnell, & Kelly Wisecup (Aquiline Books, 2018)

 What We Wish We’d Known: Negotiating Graduate School.
-Edited by Ryan Skinnell, Judy Holiday, and Christine Vassett (Fountainhead Press, 2015)
+Edited by Ryan Skinnell, Judy Holiday, & Christine Vassett (Fountainhead Press, 2015)

 JOURNAL SPECIAL ISSUES EDITED (PEER-REVIEWED)